borkod/AWS-Certified-Database-Specialty-Exam-Guide/README.md

 - **Solutions Architecture**
   - There were a number of questions very reminiscent of questions from AWS Solutions Architect Exam.
 I *strongly* suggest attaining AWS Solutions Architect Associate Certification before attempting this specialty exam.
   - Understand AWS Lambda and how it can be used in conjunction with all the other services mentioned above
+  - Expect questions on High Availability, Disaster Recovery, and Fault Tolerance
 - **Deployment and CI/CD**
   - There were quite a few (more than I expected) questions relating to deployment and CI/CD concepts.
 I would *strongly* suggest attaining the AWS DevOps Engineer Professional certification prior to writing this specialty exam (or at least AWS Developer Associate Certification).
 You need to understand the various DevOps services AWS offers (e.g. CloudFormation, CodeBuild, CodeDeploy) and how they can be utilized to assist deployment scenarios.